 Not all blur is equal.

-First up, and one of the best known types of blur is Bokeh.
+First up, and one of the best known types of blur, is Bokeh.
 This Japanese word means haze or blur.
 It originally referred to the quality of blur.
 Today we use it to describe the actual blur.
-A sharp static subject and a blurred background is a blur of little circles, That is bokeh.
+A sharp subject and a blurred background is created by a blur of tiny circles where each of the tiny points of light are not focused, that is bokeh.
 It is created by the lens and aperture.

 Bokeh can add a whole range of composition effects.
 It is also has its own aesthetic quality.
-The quality of the little circles varies as does the trueness of the circles themselves.
+The quality of the little ‘circles’ varies as does the true circular shape of the circles themselves.
 Photographic lenses with apertures that are more circular produce the best bokeh.
 Some apertures are more like regular polygons (say a hexagonal).
-Polygon bokeh is not as pleasing as circular bokeh.
-Less sides on the polygon forms a less circular bokeh circle.
+Polygon bokeh is not as pleasing to the eye as circular bokeh.
+Fewer sides on the polygon forms a less circular bokeh circle.
 It may even form an obvious bokeh polygon.
 Manufacturers go to some lengths to make the bokeh pleasing.
+One way to make the bokeh more circular is to add blades to the aperture diaphragm.
 That can raise the cost of the lens.

 Subject-movement types of blur